 High cholesterol in children can be passed on from parents to children, or can be caused by obesity and diet.

-"Youth obesity is a leading cause of high cholesterol in children," says Nivedita Patni, M.D., Pediatric Endocrinologist at Children's Health℠.
-"More than 43 percent of children with obesity have high cholesterol compared to less than 14 percent of kids who are not obese."
+"Youth obesity is a leading cause of high cholesterol in children," says Nivedita Patni, M.D., Pediatric Endocrinologist at Children's Health℠ and Assistant Professor at UT Southwestern.
+"More than 43% of children with obesity have high cholesterol compared to less than 14% of kids who are not obese."

-Children who have diabetes, kidney or liver disease, or hypothyroidism are also at risk of developing high cholesterol.
-Though some hereditary factors can be difficult to control, you can help keep your child's cholesterol in check by making sure they eat healthy, whole food nutrition and get plenty of exercise each day.
+Children who have diabetes, kidney or liver disease, or hypothyroidism are also at risk of developing high cholesterol during childhood.
+Though some hereditary factors can be difficult to control, knowing your family history is important.
+You can also help keep your child's cholesterol in check by making sure they eat healthy, whole food nutrition and get plenty of exercise each day.

 What is the normal cholesterol level for a child?

-High cholesterol is defined as total cholesterol over 200 mg/dL.
+High cholesterol in children and adults is defined as total cholesterol over 200 mg/dL.
 Specifically, LDL or triglycerides greater than 130 mg/dL or HDL less than 40 mg/L are considered abnormal.
 For children, staying under these levels is considered healthy.

 "The American Academy of Pediatrics and the National Heart, Lung and Blood Institute recommend universal lipid screening for children ages 9-11 and 17-21," says Dr. Patni.
-For children with other risk factors, screening may occur sooner.
-This screening involves a non-fasting, non-HDL test.
-Any abnormal screenings should have at least two follow-up, fasting lipid profiles to evaluate overall cholesterol levels.
+For children with other risk factors, cholesterol screening may occur sooner.
+Cholesterol screening for kids involves a non-fasting, non-HDL test.
+Any abnormal childhood cholesterol screenings should have at least two follow-up, fasting lipid profiles to evaluate overall cholesterol levels.

 You can help increase your child's good cholesterol by adding monounsaturated fats to your child's diet.
-These healthy fats, found in canola oil, almonds, walnuts, tuna, swordfish and salmon, can assist in bringing your child's cholesterol to a healthy level.
-Additionally, consuming whole grains along with high-fiber fruits and vegetables can aid cholesterol levels as part of an overall healthy diet.
+These healthy fats can assist in bringing your child's cholesterol to a healthy level.
+Additionally, consuming whole grains along with high-fiber fruits and vegetables can aid cholesterol levels in your child as part of an overall healthy diet.

 "Lifestyle changes are the core to treating high cholesterol," says Dr. Patni.
 "It's important that parents work with their child to manage cholesterol levels and limit fat intake."

 Beyond diet, there are a number of things you can do as a parent to help keep your child's cholesterol in check.
-Regular exercise, at least one hour of moderate to vigorous activity per week, can help to reduce your child's risk of developing high cholesterol.
+Regular exercise, at least one hour of moderate to vigorous activity per week, can help to reduce your child's risk of developing high cholesterol or lower existing high cholesterol levels.
 Try to get out of the house with your child and enjoy a walk together or a game of kickball.
 In addition, limit screen time to less than two hours per day.
-This can help reinforce active lifestyle.
+This can help reinforce an active lifestyle, which will help to control your child’s cholesterol levels.

 With childhood obesity, diabetes and other endocrine disorders on the rise, our nationally ranked pediatric endocrinologists at Children's Health are here to help.
 Learn more about our endocrinology program and services.